websiteinspiration/bugsplat.rb/entries/2010-04-08-calorific.md

 date: '2010-04-08 19:00:00'
 tags: Perl, Programming, Ledger
 id: '3'
+topic: Software
+description: A simple system for tracking calorie consuption in a plain text file, inspired by Ledger
 ---

 I'm a nerd.
 I write software for a living.
 I spend a lot of my day either sitting in a chair in front of a computer, or laying on my couch using my laptop.
 I'm not what you'd call... athletic.
 I _did_ start lifting weights about six months ago but that's really just led to gaining more weight, not losing it.
 A few years back I started counting calories and I lost some weight, and then stopped counting calories and gained it all back.
 Time to change that.